Soundscape Captioning using Sound Affective Quality Network and Large Language Model: The proposed SoundSCaper system

-To absorb the information updated by the different time-granularity sound-AQ graph-based fusion while considering its original acoustic representations, we residually connect \cite{he2016deep} the node embeddings output by the graph with its corresponding representations before fusion.
-We then concatenate all embeddings from the residual embedding layer, and input them into the common embedding layer to learn the representation of all acoustic context- and AQ-related embeddings.
-This allows the subsequent classification and regression tasks to use all the information within the common embedding captured by the model.
-Next, separate embedding layers are used for the ASC and AEC tasks, as well as the human-perceived AQ regression tasks, to learn the representations individually for each target.
+\textit{1.4) \textbf{Co-embedding and Separate Embedding Layers}:} To absorb the information updated by the sound-AQ graph while considering its original acoustic representations, we residually connect \cite{he2016deep} the node embeddings output by the graph with the input to the graph.
+We concatenate all embeddings and input them into the common embedding layer to learn the acoustic context- and AQ-related embeddings.
+This allows the classification and regression tasks to use all the information within the common embedding captured by the model.
+Next, separate embedding layers are used for the ASC and AEC tasks, and the human-perceived AQ regression tasks, to learn representations for each target individually.